ivank/laminar/README.md

 ## Simple Usage

-Laminar can also be used without any spec for a very minimal rest api
+Laminar can also be used without any spec for a very minimal rest api.

 ```typescript
 import { get, laminar, router } from '@ovotech/laminar';